cdktf/cdktf-provider-consul/docs/provider.python.md

 - *Type:* str

+A path to a PEM-encoded certificate provided to the remote agent; requires use of `key_file` or `key_pem`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.17.0/docs#cert_file ConsulProvider#cert_file}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.18.0/docs#cert_file ConsulProvider#cert_file}

 ---